apache/nifi-minifi-cpp/README.md

   * PutFile
   * TailFile
   * MergeContent
-* Provenance events generation is supported and are persisted using levelDB.
+* Provenance events generation is supported and are persisted using RocksDB.

 ## System Requirements